neondatabase/website/content/docs/guides/cloudflare-hyperdrive.md

 This is specifically useful for serverless applications which can't maintain a persistent database connection and need to establish a new connection for each request.
 Hyperdrive can significantly reduce the latency of these queries and improve latency for your users.

 This guide demonstrates how to configure a `Hyperdrive` service to connect to your Neon Postgres database.
-We then implement a regular `Workers` application that connects to the `Hyperdrive` service rather than the `Neon` databse directly, and benefit from the performance improvements that Hyperdrive provides.
+We implement a regular `Workers` application that connects to Neon directly, and then replace it with a `Hyperdrive` connection, to see performance improvements.

 ## Prerequisites